colllten/Find-a-Boiler/README.md

 - Comments will be under these lines for clarity, reading `//GRADER: ...`

-- To begin, first run Server.java once.
-It will have a runtime error, but it will have created UserData.txt on your local computer.
-This is the file that the program reads and writes objects to, so it is important that it is created by crashing Server.java first.
+- To begin, first run `Server.java` once.
+It will have a runtime error, but it will have created `UserData.txt` on your local computer.
+This is the file that the program reads and writes objects to, so it is important that it is created by crashing `Server.java first`.
 It also contains a default login with the username and password as "admin."
   - once it has crashed once, it will be able to run correctly from there on out.
-No more crashes will occur, if you have any questions or cannot get UserData.txt to work properly, contact glover44@purdue.edu
+No more crashes will occur, if you have any questions or cannot get `UserData.txt` to work properly, contact glover44@purdue.edu

 ### Running the Program
-- Begin by starting Server.java first, then execute Client.java.
-Client.java will bring up a login page where you can enter the admin credentials or create a new user.
+- Begin by starting `Server.java` first, then execute `Client.java`. `Client.java` will bring up a login page where you can enter the admin credentials or create a new user.
 From there, the program is functioning and no further steps are needed

 #### Registration
 - Users can register unique users.
 There are error JOptionPanes that pop up if any info is incorrectly formatted or